The movie Safe from an MCS perspective

 What was the intent with the cultish Wrenwood camp?
 Was that a way to smear MCS with that sort of pop psychology?

 Todd Haynes was interviewed about Safe in the summer 1995 issue of BOMB, a magazine covering the art world.
-Here he said he was inspired to make the movie when he read The AIDS Book: Creating a Positive Approach, by Louise Hay.
+Here he said he was inspired to make the film when he read The AIDS Book: Creating a Positive Approach, by Louise Hay.
 Her book stated that if people loved themselves they would not get sick with AIDS, and if they had AIDS they could overcome it if they loved themselves.

 When the book came out there was no treatment for AIDS so people were desperate and Hay’s various books gained a strong following among gay men.